 Use a saddle designed for tree climbing.
-Never use a rock climber's harness, which has tight narrow leg straps.
-These saddles are not designed for prolonged periods of suspension in mid air.
-If you hang too long in one, it can become very painful; it can also create serious health risks by restricting blood circulation in the legs.
+Never use a rock climber's saddle, which has tight narrow leg straps and is not designed for prolonged periods of suspension in midair.
+If you hang in a rock-climbing saddle for too long, it can become very painful.
+It can also create serious health risks by restricting blood circulation in the legs.

-The most important consideration with children's saddles is that they must be sized correctly.
-Putting them into an adult harness is dangerous, because if it's too big, a child can slip out of it or get into an awkward position.
 Tree climbing saddles made for children have been on the market for years.
+The most important consideration with kids' saddles is that they must be sized correctly.
+Putting children into an adult harness is dangerous, because if it's too big, a child can slip out of it or get into an awkward position.
 Small children are most comfortable using a padded leg-strap saddle.
-Don’t buy one with narrow leg straps because they are very uncomfortable.
-Never use a rock-climbing saddle because these saddles are not designed for prolonged periods of suspension.
+Don’t buy one with narrow leg straps, which is very uncomfortable.
+Again, never put children in a rock-climbing saddle because these saddles are not designed for prolonged periods of suspension.